ucdavis-bioinformatics-training/2018-March-Bioinformatics-Prerequisites/Data_in_R/data_in_R_prepare.md

 Learn more about packrat see <https://rstudio.github.io/packrat/>

-Set some options and make sure the packages 'knitr', 'tidyverse', 'reshape2', and 'gridExtra' are installed (if not install it), and then load
+Set some options and make sure the packages 'knitr', 'tidyverse', 'reshape2', and 'gr are installed (if not install it), and then load

 In the R console run the following commands